adhvaithr/Pidentify/README.md

 ## Data processing (process.cpp)

-"process.cpp" will normalize all features, compute the nearest neighbor distances by using KNN (k = 1 here).
+"process.cpp" will normalize all features, and compute the nearest neighbor distances by using KNN (k = 1 here).

-And then, it will sort all distances in ascending order and eliminate duplicated results.
+And then, it will sort all distances in an ascending order and eliminate duplicated results.

 ## Nonlinear square fitting (fit.cpp)

 "fit.cpp" is based on "alglib" library: https://www.alglib.net/interpolation/leastsquares.php#header4

-Apply nonlinear square fitting to find a best value and function for ECDF points in each class.
+Apply nonlinear square fitting to find a best value for sigmoid functions in each class.

 We assume there are 2 parameters in each sigmoid funcitons needs to be tailored for ECDF points. c & a in c(x-a) in function.
 In "fit.cpp", real_1d_array c has the initial values for c & a. (c[0] stands for c, c[1] stands for a).